-To make sure we were following all the rules when we said no to your fast appeal, we are required to send your appeal to the "Independent Review Organization."
+To make sure we were following all the rules when we said no to your fast appeal, your plan is required to send your appeal to the "Independent Review Organization."
 When we do this, it means that you are automatically going on to Level 2 of the appeals process.

-Step-by-step: Level 2 Alternate Appeal Process
+Step-by-Step: Level 2 Alternate Appeal Process

-If we say no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
-During the Level 2 Appeal, an Independent Review Organization reviews the decision we made when we said no to your "fast appeal."
+If your plan says no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
+During the Level 2 Appeal, an Independent Review Organization reviews the decision your plan made when we said no to your "fast appeal."
 This organization decides whether the decision we made should be changed.

-Legal Terms The formal name for the "Independent Review Organization" is the "Independent Review Entity."
+LEGAL TERMS The formal name for the "Independent Review Organization" is the "Independent Review Entity."
 It is sometimes called the "IRE."